leticiaMsci/leticiaMsci.github.io/AboutMe.md

 <p>Optical Communications Laboratory, State University of Campinas.</p>
 <ul>
 <li><p>Project: <em>Study and Fabrication of Photonic Nanospikes.</em> Advised by professor Paulo Dainese.
 Undergraduate Student Researcher scholarship granted by PIBIC.</p></li>
 <li><p>Developed the fabrication of photonic nanospikes, measured and simulated its self-alignment by optical forces in the core of a photonic band-gap fiber.
-You can find a poster <a href="assets/pdf/Poster_PIBIC2017.pdf" target="blank">here.</a></p></li>
+You can find a poster about this research <a href="assets/pdf/Poster_PIBIC2017.pdf" target="blank">here.</a></p></li>
 </ul>
 <div style="color: cvrulecolor">
 <hr />